-In this article, we’ll explore why the option to bookmark a question and review and edit it later is invaluable for managing hard questions, how to use it effectively, and why trying to manipulate the GMAT algorithm using this feature can do more harm than good.
+In this article, we’ll explore why the option to bookmark a question and review and edit it later is invaluable for managing hard questions, how to use it effectively, and why manipulating the GMAT algorithm through this feature can do more harm than good.

 GMAT allows you to bookmark questions for review during the exam.
 This means that while answering a question, you can tag it as one you might want to revisit if time permits.
 Once you’ve reached the end of a section, you can navigate back to these marked questions and adjust your answers.